-The Riyad Saudi Equity Fund (the "Fund") is an equity fund managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund investors (the "Unitholders").
-The objective of the Fund is to achieve long term capital growth through an investment pool of equity securities of listed Saudi companies.
+The Riyad Global Equity Sharia Fund (the "Fund") is an equity fund managed through an agreement between Riyad Capital (the "Fund Manager") and the fund investors (the "Unitholders").
+The objective of the Fund is to provide capital growth through investments in international equities, which comply within the criteria set by the Sharia Committee.

 In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
-Accordingly, the Fund Manager prepares a separate financial statement for the Fund. the management of the Fund is the responsibility of the Fund Manager.
+Accordingly, the Fund's Management prepares separate financial statements for the Fund.

+The management of the Fund is the responsibility of the Fund Manager.
 However, in accordance with the Fund's Agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.
+Accordingly, pursuant to an agreement, dated 1 March 1999, JP Morgan International acts as the Sub Fund Manager and custodian of the Fund.

-Capital Market Authority ("CMA") approval for the establishment of the Fund was granted in its letter number 531/MA/161 dated 15 Muharram 1412H (corresponding to 26 July 1991).
-The Fund commenced its operations on 3 December 1992.
+Capital Market Authority ("CMA") approval for the establishment of the Fund was granted in its letter number BCR/1952 dated 4 Rabi'II 1419 H (corresponding to 27 July 1998).
+The Fund commenced its operations on 17 May 1999.